Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 ## General pricing formula for collateralized derivative

+The Amedrano & Biachetti approach of how to price a derivative under collateral is presented below.

 ## Collateral use

 Generally, collateral is an "asset" that a borrower offers to a lender as security for a loan.
 It serves as a form of protection for the lender; if the borrower defaults on the loan, the lender has the right to seize the collateral to recoup their losses.
 In derivatives market, it's a bit different: